 Kuwana is especially famous for hamaguri (oriental clams).
 It’s a type of seawater clam with a soft texture and rich, salty flavour.
 It can be found everywhere in Kuwana, but one of the best places to try this speciality is at Kakiyasu Ryotei Honten.

 Steel Dragon 2000 rollercoaster.
 Photo credit: Nagashima Resort

 Trading the city for thrills and shrills is always a good idea!
-Nagashima Spa Land is a huge amusement park with numerous rides and attractions for all ages.
-It’s not as famous as Fuji-Q among tourists, but it still packs a hefty punch.
+Nagashima Spa Land is a huge amusement park with rides and attractions for all ages.
+It’s not as famous as Fuji-Q, but it packs a hefty punch.

-Another must-ride is Hakugei (or White Whale).
-Opened in March 2019, it’s Japan’s first rollercoaster that’s made up of wood with steel.
-Riders are in for a whale of a time as the rollercoaster speeds through steep 80º slopes and twisted tracks!
+Another must-ride is Hakugei (White Whale).
+Opened in March 2019, it’s Japan’s first hybrid rollercoaster that’s made up of wood and steel.
+You’re in for a whale of a time as the rollercoaster speeds through steep 80º slopes and twisted tracks!

 Cost: ¥5,200 for unlimited amusement park rides

 Opening Hours: Varies